-Adopting new kittens into a household isn’t always easy, as existing cats may not always welcome the newcomers.
-They may feel distrust towards it or even downright attack it.
+Adopting a new kitten into a household isn’t always easy, as existing cats may not always welcome the newcomers.
+They may feel distrust towards it or even attack it.

 Maternal instincts may also explain why mother cats lick and groom their babies.
 A mother cat will generally spend a lot of time licking her kittens.
 The licks are both a sign of affection towards their young and an instinct to protect them from harm.

 Female cats groom their babies right after they’re born, as the smells of birth can draw predators.
 But even after cats learn to bathe and groom themselves, they will continue to groom them.